CBD for Labrador Retrievers: Joint Health & Beyond

 - Choose the right concentration.
 For most Labs, the 1200mg CBD Oil offers the best balance of concentration and value.

-- Start at 1 mg/kg, twice daily.
+- Start with a small serving.
 Administer with food for best absorption.

 - Track progress.
 Keep a simple daily log noting mobility, energy level, appetite, and any symptoms you are monitoring.